google-research/discs/discs/README.md

 the script

-As an example, in the case of RBM, set your desired training parameters in *./discs/learning/rbm/run_rbm_training.sh* and then run
+As an example, in the case of RBM, set your desired training parameters in `./discs/learning/rbm/run_rbm_training.sh` and then run

 ```
 ./discs/learning/rbm/run_rbm_training.sh
 ```

-Once the training is done, you should be able to locate two files of 'params.pkl' and 'config.yaml' in the 'save_root' set in the training script above.
+Once the training is done, you should be able to locate two files of `params.pkl` and `config.yaml` in the `save_root` set in the training script above.

 ## Sampling

-Update 'data_path' value with the saved directory in the correspinding model config file.
-As an example in the case of RBM, set the 'data_path' in './discs/models/configs/rbm_config.py' with the location where the 'params.pkl' and 'config.yaml' files were dumped from the learning step.
+Update `data_path` value with the saved directory in the correspinding model config file.
+As an example in the case of RBM, set the `data_path` in `./discs/models/configs/rbm_config.py` with the location where the `params.pkl` and `config.yaml` files were dumped from the learning step.

 Under the root folder, you can run the following to start the sampling from the learned RBM model: